 “People were starting to use email as a replacement, but over time they found they weren’t making the same meaningful connection,” Peter Doherty, executive director of the Greeting Card Association, told the Chicago Tribune last December.

 It’s worth noting that Doherty’s figures don’t include custom photo cards that you can order from Walgreens or Shutterfly.

-The Greeting Card Association estimates that 1.6 billion holiday greeting cards will be purchased and sent in 2013.
-That accounts for nearly 25 percent of all annual sales.
-I estimate that more than 75 percent of holiday letters included with those holiday cards will, to put it bluntly, be filled with crap.
+Regardless of how many greeting cards and photo cards are sent during the 2019 holiday season, I estimate that more than 75 percent of holiday letters included with those cards will, to put it bluntly, be filled with crap.

 I don’t mean to sound crass but, come on!
-How many times do you want to read about all the ways your former college roommate’s 10-year-old kid keeps winning soccer trophies?
-Or about how your brother-in-law just purchased his third vacation home?
+Do you really want to know about all of the scholarship offers your college roommate’s son received to play soccer?
+Or about the third vacation home the cousin you never see just purchased?
 Or about how those people you met on vacation last summer can’t believe how this year went by so darn fast?

 Things once got to the point in my home when members of the family would take turns reading aloud holiday letters we received — a harmless form of merry mocking all in good fun.

 That said, if you’d like to make your season’s greetings stronger this year, try writing a holiday letter that contains the following five key elements: